 - A short (3-5 page) academic writing sample or professional policy brief

 Previous scores less than five years old will be accepted.

 Our institutional code is 3924 when you register for the exam

 - A current résumé or CV.
 Please list your educational background on the top of page one with degree(s) earned, name(s) of school(s), major(s) and overall GPA(s)

 More info for international students on exam waivers and other requirements

-Final decisions are made by April 1.
+Final decisions are made and communicated throughout April.

 With a master's degree earned no more than seven years prior to matriculation, students may be eligible for advanced standing awarding them 12 credit hours to be counted toward elective courses.